Standard of Ur: Mosaic scenes

 The lower register shows four wagons, each carrying a driver and a warrior (carrying either a spear or an axe) and drawn by a team of four equids.
-The wagons are depicted in considerable detail; each has solid wheels (spoked wheels were not invented until about 1800 BC) and carries spare spears in a container at the front.
-The arrangement of the equids' reins is also shown in detail, illustrating how the Sumerians harnessed them without using bits, which were only introduced a millennium later.
+The wagons are depicted in considerable detail.
+Each has solid wheels (spoked wheels were not invented until about 1800 BC) and carries spare spears in a container at the front.
+The arrangement of the equids' reins is shown in detail, illustrating how the Sumerians harnessed them without using bits, which were introduced a millennium later.
 The wagon scene evolves from left to right in a way that emphasizes motion and action through changes in the depiction of the animals' gait.
 The first wagon team is shown walking, the second cantering, the third galloping and the fourth rearing.
-Trampled enemies are shown lying under the hooves of the latter three groups, symbolizing the potency of a wagon attack.
+Naked and bleeding prone enemies are shown lying under the hooves of the latter three groups, symbolizing the potency of a wagon attack.

 "Peace" portrays a banquet scene.
 The king again appears in the upper register, sitting on a carved stool on the left-hand side.
 He is faced by six other seated participants, each holding a cup raised in his right hand.
 They are attended by various other figures including a long-haired individual, possibly a singer, who accompanies a lyrist.
 In the middle register, bald-headed figures wearing skirts with fringes parade animals, fish and other goods, perhaps bringing them to the feast.
+An alternate proposal is that they are spoils of war being paraded.
 The bottom register shows a series of figures dressed and coiffed in a different way from those above, carrying produce in shoulder bags or backpacks, or leading equids by ropes attached to nose rings.

+There has been much speculation on the origins and professions of the various non-royal humans (and on the species of various animals) on the standard ranging from Sumerians to "northerners" to being from completely outside the Mesopotamian plain.